On decoder-only architecture for speech-to-text and large language model integration: Conclusion Future work

 \section{Conclusion \& Future work}

 In this work, we propose a method to infuse an off-the-shelf large language model with acoustic information.
 The proposed model presents a deep integration between the audio with the LLM by directly mapping acoustic representation into the semantic space of LLM.
-We also explore several practical aspects of the proposed model for better performance including audio-length compression, attention mask design and adapter fine tuning.
-We show that on a 14 language to English speech translation task, the proposed model significantly outperforms a strong sequence-to-sequence baseline model.
+We also explore several practical aspects of the proposed model for better performance including compression of the acoustic feature, attention mask design and adapter fine-tuning.
+We show that on a 13 language to English speech translation task, the proposed model significantly outperforms a strong sequence-to-sequence baseline model.
 We also show that the decoder-only architecture, trained from scratch, can achieve comparable performance with around 40\% fewer parameters, which verifies the potential of decoder-only models for general speech-to-text modeling.